Your Medicare Coverage

 How often is it covered?

-All people with Medicare are covered.
+All people with Medicare Part A and/or Part B are covered.

 Your costs in Original Medicare

-Part A: In most cases, the hospital gets blood from a blood bank at no charge, and you won't have to pay for it or replace it.
-If the hospital has to buy blood for you, you must either pay the hospital costs for the first 3 units of blood you get in a calendar year or have the blood donated.
+In most cases, the hospital gets blood from a blood bank at no charge.
+If that happens, you won't have to pay for it or replace it.
+If the hospital has to buy blood for you, you must do one of these:

-To find out how much your specific test, item, or service will cost, talk to your doctor or other health care provider.
+To find out how much your test, item, or service will cost, talk to your doctor or health care provider.
 The specific amount you’ll owe may depend on several things, like:

 Your doctor or other health care provider may recommend you get services more often than Medicare covers.
 Or, they may recommend services that Medicare doesn’t cover.
 If this happens, you may have to pay some or all of the costs.
-It’s important to ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.
+Ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.